daltonmatos/kk2-firmware/Readme.txt

 1. "RX signal was lost!" (for all receiver modes).
 2. "FAILSAFE!" (for S.Bus only).
 3. "Sat protocol error!" (for DSM2/DSMX only).
+4. "CPPM sync was lost!" (for CPPM only).

 Observe:
 - This feature is enabled by default.